spwhitton/consfigurator/doc/propspecs.rst

     a keyword, or a if it is a list of lists where the first element of the first list is a keyword; and

-iii. the last argument is treated as an embedded unevaluated propspec, and is
+iii. the last required or optional argument to the property to be applied is
-     recursively converted into a propspec according to the usual evaluation rules, where the surrounding combinator is ``EPROPSEQ``.
+     converted to a ``&rest`` parameter and its elements are treated as an embedded unevaluated propspec, which is recursively converted into a propspec according to the usual evaluation rules, where the surrounding combinator is ``ESEQPROPS``.

 The dotted propapp rules are implemented by ``DEFPROP`` and ``DEFPROPLIST``, which define a macro with the dotted name which performs the replacement.